 Secured and unsecured limits must be established in policy for the total indebtedness to be allowed one member or a group of members with closely related interests.
-A member is considered related to another member eitherwith by dependent or same household familial relationships, common ownership of businesses, co-borrowers, guarantors, and such relationships that may cause dependency of repayment ability to the credit union (subject to the maximums stated below).
+A member is considered related to another member either by dependent or same household familial relationships, common ownership of businesses, co-borrowers, guarantors, and such relationships that may cause dependency of repayment ability to the credit union (subject to the maximums stated below).
 These limits may be expressed as a dollar amount, percentage of assets or percentage of net worth.

-Limits by loan type must be addressed in the credit union policies as stated in regulation Section 2, Part 1, Section 2 include maximum amounts (as a percentage of assets) to be allowed in long-term fixed rate real estate loans or construction loans; maximum unsecured loans to a member; maximum amounts for both unsecured and secured member business loans; and any other limits desired by the board of directors.
+Limits by loan type must be addressed in the credit union policies as stated in regulation Section 2, Part 1, include maximum amounts (as a percentage of assets) to be allowed in long-term fixed rate real estate loans or construction loans; maximum unsecured loans to a member; maximum amounts for both unsecured and secured member business loans; and any other limits desired by the board of directors.

-- (a) No credit union shall make a loan to any one member which, when combined with his/her other closely related interests, would cause total loans to that member to exceed: - 1.
-Ten percent of net worth of the credit union, if such loans are not secured, or - Twenty percent of net worth of the credit union, if such loans in excess of 10 percent of net worth are fully secured. - Participation loan limits will be judged by NCUAthe same standards currently
+(a) No credit union shall make a loan to any one member which, when combined with his/her other closely related interests, would cause total loans to that member to exceed:

-NCUA R&R 701.22 (b) (4) (ii) & (iv).=

-4. In addition to the above, the aggregate member business loan limit of a credit union's net business loan balances is the lesser of 1.75 times the actual net worth of the credit union or 1.75 times the minimum net worth required under section 1790(c)(1)(A) of the Federal Credit Union Act.
+- 1. Ten percent of net worth of the credit union, if such loans are not secured, or - 2.
+Twenty percent of net worth of the credit union, if such loans in excess of 10 percent of net worth are fully secured. - Particular loan limits, including but not limited to, participation loan limits, will be judged by NCUA standards currently defined in NCUA Regulation § 701.22(b)(5) (ii)-(iv). - 4.
+In addition to the limits set forth above, a credit union's net member business loan balance shall be limited to the lesser of 1.75 times the actual net worth of the credit union, or 1.75 times the minimum net worth required under Section 1790d(c)(1)(A) of the Federal Credit Union Act.

-No loans which would exceed the limitation set forth in (a) (1) shall be made unless duly authorized and approved in accordance with the credit union's bylaws by either the elected Credit Committee, appointed loan committee or board of directors, with such authorization and approval being recorded in minutes of the meeting at which the authority was given.
+No loans which would exceed the limitation set forth in (a) (1) shall be made unless duly authorized and approved in accordance with the credit union's bylaws by either the elected Credit Committee, appointed loan committee or board of directors, with such authorization and approval being recorded in minutes of the meeting at which the authority was given. (b) As used in this section, the term "net worth" shall include regular reserves, other reserves, undivided earnings; net income/loss for the period and such reserves as may from time to time be permitted to be included by the Administrator.